Jemoka/blag/content/posts/KBhstuff.md

 -   Your most high value action is to be a cheerleader and steelman of your friends
     -   this frequently means that contextualized harsh feedback is often the best thing you can tell someone
 -   Relentlessly question assumptions, and understand things from first principles
+-   Guard your time fiercely, partition it consciously, otherwise it'll disappear on you
 -   It's really fun to be fast!

 Having now spewn forth very Bay-Area classic takes, I now have some Bay Area revisionism for you: I think the Bay has its own very groupthink mentality which is conducive to high velocity, but perhaps have lost some of the high-impact (read: "hippy") stuff it did in the 80s and 90s.
 And so...